 All responsible employees are required to report all actual or suspected sexual misconduct to the Title IX Coordinator immediately.
-A responsible employee is any employee who has the authority to take action to redress sexual misconduct, who has been given the duty of reporting incidents of sexual misconduct to the Title IX Coordinator or the Vice President of Human Resources, or whom a student or employee could reasonable believe has this authority or duty.
+A responsible employee is any employee who has the authority to take action to redress sexual misconduct, who has been given the duty of reporting incidents of sexual misconduct to the Title IX Coordinator whom a student or employee could reasonable believe has this authority or duty.
 The District is on notice if a responsible employee knew, or in the exercise of reasonable care should have known, about the sexual misconduct.

 Any person may make a complaint by contacting the Title IX Coordinator directly.
-The District's Title IX Coordinator is the Vice President of Human Resources.
+The District's Title IX Coordinator is the Director of Diversity, Compliance, and Title IX, located at the Office of Human Resources, C-38.
 The Title IX Coordinator will receive all relevant details about the alleged sexual misconduct reported to the District responsible employee in order to determine what occurred and how to resolve the situation.
 This includes the names of alleged victim and alleged perpetrator (if known), and the date, time, and location of the alleged sexual misconduct.